ruszkipista/cims03-my-car/README.md

 - a picture for visuals
 - a name and description
 - a plate number for official records
-- in what country was the car registered in - this can determine the reporting currency, in which currency the car's statistics are aggregated

 For keeping track of the distance run and calculate fuel consumption:
+- in what country was the car registered in - this determines the reporting currency, in which currency the car's statistics are aggregated
 - unit of the odometer, is it km or miles?
 - what fuel material do we need: petrol or gasoline? or perhaps electricity? - this can pull in the fuel material into the transaction
 - what unit do we want to see the fuel consumption in: L/100km or miles/gallon?